visgl/deck.gl/docs/attribute-management.md

 ### AttributeManager.add

-Adds attribute descriptions to the AttributeManager that describe the attributes that should be autocalculated.
+Adds attribute descriptions to the AttributeManager that describe the attributes that should be auto-calculated.

 Takes a map of attribute descriptor objects
 - keys are attribute names